Why private equity?

 - Less competition in these markets can mean better entry multiples for disciplined GPs

-- PE in developing markets displays weak correlation with other markets, whether listed or private, creating valuable diversification in a global portfolio
+- PE in developing markets displays weak correlation with other markets, whether listed or private, which has the opportunity to create valuable diversification in a global portfolio

 Sarona believes the best risk-adjusted opportunities for investors lie in high-growth sectors that are set to benefit from the rapidly growing middle class in these markets.
 As people’s purchasing power increases, they typically spend more money on healthcare, consumer goods and education.
 As the graph above illustrates, listed equities in emerging markets are heavily slanted towards financials and energy.
 In contrast, more than half of PE exposure focuses on the high-growth sectors we believe best captures the growth opportunity within these markets.